iPeer Instructor Guide

 Tips

-• Students will not need to contact anyone to create an iPeer account.
-Their accounts will automatically be made when you link your Canvas course to an iPeer course.
+• Students will not need to request iPeer accounts.
+Their accounts are automatically created when you link your Canvas course to an iPeer course.

 How can I plan my course design and delivery to use iPeer?

-Before you dive in, it’s best to establish your evaluation approach from a pedagogical perspective.
-This includes determining a) how you will use student peer assessments, b) how often you will run assessments, and c) how they will relate to grades.
-Answering these questions will guide you in the right direction as you set up iPeer.
+Before setting up a student peer assessment in iPeer, it is important to first establish your evaluation approach from a pedagogical perspective.
+Considerations include determining a) how you will use student peer assessments in your course, b) how often assessments will be conducted, and c) how these assessments will relate to grades.
+Reflecting upon these questions will guide you while setting up iPeer.

-Click any bar below to explore considerations for iPeer.
+Click any accordion bar below to explore considerations for iPeer.

 Expand All